 Worn once and dirtied from sinking into rain-damp earth,

-in photos i tower over my groom and am reminded
+I tower over my groom in photos and am reminded

-blazing trails and remaining faithful to the Spirit poured-out still
+and remain faithful to the Spirit poured-out still

 shared with five minute friday at the gypsy mama. prompt: the women